joonarafael/visualpathfinder/documentation/implementation_document.md

 See the source code [here](https://github.com/joonarafael/visualpathfinder/tree/main/app/application/algorithms/euclidean.ts "Redirect to file 'euclidean.ts'").

 The Euclidean distance function calculates the absolute distance between two given points on the map.
-It also enables diagonal distance calculation where two directly diagonal points have an absolute distance of $\sqrt{2}$.
+It also enables diagonal distance calculation where two immediately adjacent diagonal points have an absolute distance of $\sqrt{2}$.

 #### Function for Adjacency List Generation